 9. Biological Activity of Plant Oxylipins

-Volatile jasmonate metabolites, such as cis-jasmone (a decarboxylation product), may regulate the behavior of some insects, for example by deterring herbivorous species or attracting their predators.
+Volatile jasmonate metabolites, such as cis-jasmone (a decarboxylation product), may regulate the behaviour of some insects, for example by deterring herbivorous species or attracting their predators.
 Methyl jasmonate is also a volatile metabolite that can influence other plants at a distance by activating defensive genes encoding proteins and secondary compounds such as anthocyanins and alkaloids.
-In a receptor plant, it must first be hydrolysed by an esterase and converted to jasmonoyl-isoleucine to initiate a defense response.
-Similarly, jasmonates are involved in defense against bacterial pathogens, especially those that feed on necrotic tissue or cells undergoing apoptosis.
+In receptor plants, it has not been determined how such volatile oxylipins are recognized, but it is presumed that after this first step methyl jasmonate must be hydrolysed by an esterase and converted to jasmonoyl-isoleucine to initiate a defence response.
+Similarly, jasmonates are involved in defence against bacterial pathogens, especially those that feed on necrotic tissue or cells undergoing apoptosis.
 The bacterial phytotoxin coronatine functions by binding to the receptor for jasmonoyl-isoleucine.
 In contrast, certain soil-borne microorganisms have beneficial effects by enhancing the defensive capacity of plants, with jasmonic acid as an important regulator of the process.
-Jasmonates also promote the beneficial interactions between certain mycorrhizal fungi and nitrogen-fixing bacteria.
-They may even enable communication between plants.
+Jasmonates promote the beneficial interactions between certain mycorrhizal fungi and nitrogen-fixing bacteria, and they may even enable communication between plants.
 In addition to its tuber-inducing properties, tuberonic acid is a leaf-closing factor that induces leaf movement in motor cells of certain plants.

-12-Oxo-phytodienoic acid (cis-OPDA), a biosynthetic precursor of jasmonic acid, controls a set of genes that are independent of the latter in the regulation of seed germination and the development of the embryo and in plant defense.
-For example, working together with salicylic acid, it recognizes the bacterial quorum-sensing lipoamino acid N-3-oxo-tetradecanoyl-L-homoserine lactone and primes the plant for an enhanced defense by a mechanism that is independent of the jasmonic acid signalling cascade.
-There is also believed to be cross-talk between OPDA and the phytohormone abscisic acid.
+12-Oxo-phytodienoic acid (cis-OPDA), a biosynthetic precursor of jasmonic acid, controls a set of genes that are independent of the latter in the regulation of seed germination, the development of the embryo, and plant defence.
+For example, working together with salicylic acid, it recognizes the bacterial quorum-sensing lipoamino acid N-3-oxo-tetradecanoyl-L-homoserine lactone and primes the plant for an enhanced defence by a mechanism that is independent of the jasmonic acid signalling cascade.
+There is also believed to be crosstalk between OPDA and the phytohormone abscisic acid.
 While no receptor for OPDA has yet been discovered, it does bind to cyclophilin in plastids and thence induces a signalling pathway.
-OPDA and dinor-OPDA are present in nonvascular land plants, but jasmonoyl-isoleucine is not.
+OPDA and dinor-OPDA are present in nonvascular land plants (e.g., mosses and liverworts), but jasmonoyl-isoleucine is not.